DurationFull-time 1 year, Part-time 2 years

 You will develop the ability to critically analyse and apply principles of primary healthcare, to help you secure a rewarding role as a maternal and child health nurse.

 You will have the opportunity to take advantage of our state of the art simulated learning facilities.
 You will participate in simulated practice within these facilities in preparation for placement.
 As a part of participation you may be filmed for learning, teaching, reflection and assessment and this is considered an inherent part of our curriculum.
 Recordings will be maintained in accordance with our assessment, document retention and privacy policies.

 In addition to child and family health specialty subjects, this graduate diploma includes family partnership training which is highly regarded by industry and also offers a dedicated elective in parent-infant mental health.

 The face-to-face contact at RMIT develops strong clinical skills in child health and enables regular support and discussion to enhance learning.

-RMIT University is at the forefront of nursing education and research.
+RMIT is at the forefront of nursing education and research.
 We are one of the oldest providers of nursing education in Australia with a history of industry partnership and strong graduate employability for over 40 years.